friendly-bits/geoblocker-bash/README.md

 **NOTES**

-1) Changes applied to iptables are made persistent via cron jobs: a periodic job running at a daily schedule (which you can optionally change when running the install script), and a job that runs at system reboot (after 30 seconds delay).
+1) Changes applied to iptables are made persistent via cron jobs: a periodic job running at a daily schedule, and a job that runs at system reboot (after 30 seconds delay).

 2) You can specify a custom schedule for the periodic cron job by passing an argument to the install script.
 Run it with the '-h' option for more info.